ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.md

 Bugs
 ------

-* This analyzer currently only examines platform invocations to check whether they're platform-specific.
+* This analyzer currently only examines invocations to check whether they're platform-specific.
 WinRT only has a limited number of operations, and I believe the other operations to check are just *constructions* and *property-access* and *AddHandler*.
 (I believe it's not necessary to check for when you access fields of